 Follow #NYOLiftOff and join us as we explore music together.

-Join us for an explosive return to live music across the UK, as we celebrate being back together while reflecting on how hope has sustained us through difficult times.
+We invite you to join us for an explosive and triumphant return to live music-making across the UK, as we celebrate being back together in live performance for the first time since Autumn 2020.